My Kid Won’t Stop Peeing within the Bathtub

 My answer depends on a bit of record I do now not own: Does your son experience having baths, or no longer?
 If he loves the tub (splendid, not unusual, and it’s pronounced he feels pretty at domestic and relaxed inside the bath!), then while he pees, you assert, “Oh, you know we don’t pee inside the tub, so bath time is over, and we’ll try once more the next day.”
 Fish him out, dry him off, don’t make it a massive deal, but make it clear.

-If he does no longer revel in the bath, then put his pull-ups on, wait until he pees in them (or, God willing, the potty), and then positioned him inside the bath so that his tank is as close to empty as you could manage.
+If he no longer revels in the bath, put on his pull-ups, wait until he pees in them (or, God willing, the potty), and then position him inside the bath so that his tank is as close to empty as you can manage.

 Dear Care and Feeding,

 I am a 21-12 months-antique woman who has continually acknowledged that she desires to have kids sooner or later.
-I grew up with a father who usually said having kids become the exemplary component that ever took place to him (who tragically surpassed away from pancreatic cancer once I turned 10), I always became very involved as a babysitter and volunteer in local youngsters’ organizations, and I even have taken numerous training on child psychology and care.
+I grew up with a father who usually said having kids becomes the exemplary component that ever took place to him (who tragically passed away from pancreatic cancer once I turned 10).
+I have always become very involved as a babysitter and volunteer in local youth organizations, and I have even taken numerous training courses on child psychology and care.
 While I’m not making plans on having youngsters until I am well hooked up in my subject and economically ready,

 Their reasoning is going alongside the strains of it “being a waste” of my (hopeful) Ph.D., that having kids in an “overpopulated” international is selfish, and that children are usually “messy and nerve-racking.”
 They additionally boost my increased chances of heart disorder and most cancers as reasons I shouldn’t have youngsters, as I would possibly bypass away early on and leave my kids with the handiest one parent.
 While I price those friendships, I have continually desired youngsters, and these comments have shaken me.
-I plan to have one, maybe two, organic children, then adopt teenagers who could use a supportive family dynamic.
+I plan to have one or two organic children and adopt teenagers who could use a supportive family dynamic.

 Related Posts